mflowgen/mflowgen/README.md

     % make seed          # Just generates the build directories

-The rest of this README describes the ASIC Design Kit interface, the modularized steps, the organization of the repository, the tools used, and the verified tool versions in more detail.
+The rest of this README describes the ASIC Design Kit interface, the modularized steps, the organization of the repository, and the verified tool versions in more detail.

 --------------------------------------------------------------------------
 ASIC Design Kit (ADK) Interface